-Iraq profile - timeline - BBC News
+Iraq profile

 Islamist surge

-2014 January - Islamist fighters infiltrate Fallujah and Ramadi after months of mounting violence in mainly-Sunni Anbar province.
-Government forces recapture Ramadi but face entrenched rebels in Fallujah.
+2014 January - Islamist fighters infiltrate Falluja and Ramadi after months of mounting violence in mainly-Sunni Anbar province.
+Government forces recapture Ramadi but face entrenched rebels in Falluja.

 2014 April - Prime Minister Al-Maliki's coalition wins a plurality at first parliamentary election since 2011 withdrawal of US troops, but falls short of a majority.

 2014 June-September - Sunni rebels led by the Islamic State of Iraq and the Levant surge out of Anbar Province to seize Iraq's second city of Mosul and other key towns.
 Tens of thousands flee amid atrocities.
 Kurdish forces, US and Iran assist government in repelling attacks.
-2014 July - Kurdish Region President Massoud Barzani announces plans for an independence referendum this year, given that Iraq is "effectively partitioned".

 Broad government